csingh27/Project-Smoke-Segmentation/README.md

 # Image Analysis – For detection of smoke, fire, dust in industrial environments #

+## Narrowing the scope ##
+For purposes of prototyping the scope of the project has been restricted to detection of only smoke as an initial step.

+## Approach ##
-## Smoke detection via semantic segmentation using _Baseline U-Net model_ and image augmentation in Keras
+* Smoke detection via semantic segmentation using _Baseline U-Net model_ and image augmentation in Keras
+* Finding the right model and dataset
+* Model Options to consider- Mask R-CNN, U-Net
+* Trading off accuracy and efficiency (considering the large dataset to be used), U-Net promises a better result
+* Dataset : Images and manual annotations of smoke (masks)

 This repo is a partial implementation from [Kaggle](https://www.kaggle.com/kmader/baseline-u-net-model-part-1/)